scarlett-st/scarlett-st.github.io/aboutme.md

 subtitle: Data Scientist (in training) and Public Health Enthusiast
 ---

 Woman in science doing a small, but related, pivot from public health epi to health data science.
 I think Colombian food is highly underrated and I love a good sunrise.
+I love traveling (have visited 35+ countries so far!) and reading, especially science fiction.
 Dreaming of a world where science trumps politics because, as the great Dr. Neil deGrasse Tyson said, the good thing about science is that it's true whether or not you believe in it.

 ### Background
 - Bachelor of Art in Biomedical Humanities, Hiram College (2003)